Gualtiero Piccinini’s Works (Most of Them)

 · “First-Person Data, Publicity, and Self-Measurement,” Philosophers’ Imprint, 9.9 (2009), pp. 1-16.
 Argues that first-person data are public (contrary to a popular view) and that legitimate first-person data result from a kind of self-measurement. [links to the open-access published version]

 · “Scientific Methods Ought to Be Public, and Descriptive Experience Sampling Is One of Them.”
-Forthcoming in the Journal of Consciousness Studies in a symposium on Describing Inner Experience?
-Proponent Meets Skeptic, by R. T. Hurlburt and E. Schwitzgebel. [penultimate version]
+In the Journal of Consciousness Studies, 18.1 (2011), pp. 102-117, in a symposium on Describing Inner Experience?
+Proponent Meets Skeptic, by R. T. Hurlburt and E. Schwitzgebel (followed by a response by Schwitzgebel). [penultimate version]

 · “How to Improve on Heterophenomenology: The Self-Measurement Methodology of First-Person Data.”
-Forthcoming in the Journal of Consciousness Studies, 17.3-4 (2010).
+In the Journal of Consciousness Studies, 17.3-4 (2010), pp. 84-106.
 A comparison between my self-measurement methodology of first-person data (developed in the papers listed immediately above) and Dennett’s Heterophenomenology. [penultimate version]

 · Review of Describing Inner Experience?
 Proponent Meets Skeptic, by R. T. Hurlburt and E. Schwitzgebel, in Notre Dame Philosophical Reviews, 2008-04-25.